tytydraco/yessleep/out/I_followed_a_woman_to_a_private_pool_and_I_cant_find_the_door_PART_2.md

 I looked down into the water and saw my legs kicking among the blue spots.I saw the pattern on my underwear.
 I saw the hair on my shirtless chest.
 After hours of being in complete and total darkness, without even the ability to cross my eyes and see my nose, I could actually see *myself* again.

-Trumpets sounded.
-The Heavens rejoiced.
-I was over the fucking moon.
+I smiled.

-It occurred to me, in my euphoria, that maybe the blue creatures marked the beginning of a different zone of this place.
+It occurred to me in my excitement that maybe the blue creatures marked the beginning of a different zone of this place.
 If there was light now, then maybe there would be sound again, too.
 Dare I dream?